 When you’re researching employers, look up their core values and consider whether you’re a good match.
 Values-based assessment is increasingly used as part of the recruitment process for all kinds of organisations.
 Our advice on how to answer values-based interview questions will help you prepare.

 There could also be opportunities to make a difference outside of your everyday work – for example, some organisations encourage their employees to volunteer and may even set aside time for this.
-You can find out more about employers by browsing our employer hubs and TARGETjobs Insider Reviews.
+You can find out more about employers by browsing our employer hubs.